Microsoft/CloudAppSecurityDocs.pt-br/CloudAppSecurityDocs/control-cloud-apps-with-policies.md

 Por padrão, depois de criar uma política, ela será habilitada.

-## <a name="policies-overview-report"></a>Relatório de visão geral de políticas
+## <a name="policies-overview-report"></a>Policies overview report

-Cloud App Security permite exportar um relatório de visão geral de políticas mostrando métricas de alerta agregadas por política para ajudá-lo a monitorar, compreender e personalizar suas políticas para proteger melhor sua organização.
+Cloud App Security lets you export a policies overview report showing aggregated alert metrics per policy to help you monitor, understand, and customize your policies to better protect your organization.

-Para exportar um log, execute as seguintes etapas:
+To export a log, perform the following steps:

-1. Na página **políticas** , clique no botão **Exportar** .
+1. In the **Policies** page, click the **Export** button.

-1. Especifique o intervalo de tempo necessário.
+1. Specify the required time range.

-1. Clique em **Exportar**.
+1. Click **Export**.
 Esse processo pode levar algum tempo.

-Para baixar o relatório exportado:
+To download the exported report:

 1. Depois que o relatório estiver pronto, vá para **Configurações** e, em seguida **Relatórios exportados**.

-1. Na tabela, selecione o relatório relevante no **relatório visão geral** da lista de políticas e clique em baixar.
+1. In the table, select the relevant report from the list of **Policies overview report** and click download.

     ![botão de download](./media/download-button.png)